JoKerDii/DS-FAS/docs/notes/questions1.md

     Elbow method is a well-known method to find the best value of K in k-means clustering.
 The intuition behind this technique is that the first few clusters will explain a lot of the variation in the data, while increasing k from a certain k cannot explain much more variance.
 Therefore, from the graph plotting the explained variation on the y-axis vs the number of clusters K, there is a sharp change in y-axis at some level K.

     Ps.
-The explained variation is quantified by <u>within-cluster sum of square errors</u>.
-For each k, we calculate the <u>total within-cluster sum of squared errors</u>.
+The explained variation is quantified by <u>inter-cluster sum of square errors</u>.
+For each k, we calculate the <u>total inter-cluster sum of squared errors</u>.

   * <u>Silhouette method</u>